HugLifeTiZ/roh-arbiter/README.txt

  *When the log directory is changed, Arbiter will move the current subdirectory from the old one to the new one.
+ *Updated duelist list, except for Yejix alts and Jewell (deceased character).
+Note that Scotty and MontgomeryScott are indeed two different characters, even though they're fandoms for the same character.
 -v0.2.1-
  *First release with a proper name.
 I was incredibly indecisive with this.
 First, it was Cedran, named